 As your company matures in its use of a CDP, the opportunities to use your customer data for marketing and customer relationship building-and the types of experiences you can deliver-will also mature.
 For example, you may begin by simply creating a unified view of the customer.
 Once you have that capability, you can then use those unified profiles to deliver the right message or experience at the right time to the right person.
-Eventually, you can even incorporate sophisticated artificial intelligence (AI) and machine learning (ML) models that allow you to predict customer purchases and offer recommendations.
+Eventually, you can even incorporate sophisticated artificial intelligence (AI) and machine learning (ML) models that allow you to predict customer needs and offer recommendations.

-But this maturity and growth in your CDP use is only possible when you ensure that the CDP you choose has the capabilities to grow with you.
-This is why it's important to find a CDP with everything you need to deliver exceptional experiences across the customer journey while being scalable, flexible, and extensible for future use case opportunities.
+But this maturity and growth is only possible when you ensure that the CDP you choose has the capabilities to grow with you.
+That's why it's important to find a CDP with everything you need to deliver exceptional experiences across the customer journey-all while being scalable, flexible, and extensible for future opportunities.